-The Government of Senegal requires import certificates or other certification/accreditation for imported processed food, animal products, live animals, plants and plant products, and feed.
-Please see the FAIRS Export Certificate Report for more information.
+The Government of Senegal requires import certificates or other certification/accreditation for imported processed food, animal products, live animals, plants and plant products, fish and seafood products, and feed.
+Please see the latest FAIRS Export Certificate Report for more information.

-Agricultural products that enter Senegal's market are subject to inspections performed by the relevant ministry in charge of that imported agricultural product (please see Section I to understand ministry responsibilities).
-Phytosanitary control measures should conform with the Phytosanitary Convention for
+Food and agricultural products that enter Senegal's market are subject to inspections performed by the relevant ministry (please see Section I to understand ministry responsibilities).
+Phytosanitary control measures adopted by Senegal should conform to measures promulgated through the Phytosanitary Convention for Africa.